psychopy/psychojs/README.md

 Under the hood PsychoJs relies on [PixiJs](http://www.pixijs.com) to present stimuli and collect responses.
 PixiJs is a multi-platform, accelerated, 2-D renderer, that runs in most modern browsers.
 It uses WebGL wherever possible and silently falls back to HTML5 canvas where not.
 WebGL directly addresses the graphic card, thereby considering improving the rendering performance.

-### Hosting experiments
+### Hosting Experiments
-A convenient way to make experiment available to participants is to host them on [pavlovia.org](pavlovia.org), an open-science server under active development.
+A convenient way to make experiment available to participants is to host them on [pavlovia.org](https://www.pavlovia.org), an open-science server under active development.
 PsychoPy Builder offers the possibility of uploading the experiment directly to pavlovia.

 ## Which PsychoPy Components are supported by PsychoJs?